 I'm a proud native Houstonian (especially right now) and Baylor University alum, with a weakness for Chewy Chips Ahoy and severe need for God's Grace to get through each day.

 Thank you again, Lindsay, for these thoughtful responses!
 I did a little shopping post-interview and rounded up a few amazing accessory finds that are all under $70.
 See links below.

-Here in San Diego, white jeans are a wardrobe staple to be worn year round.
-Even if you're in a harsher climate, there are ways to style your favorite white jeans to work for fall and winter.
-Remember to switch out the open toe heels and sandals for booties or sturdy flats, if you'll be dealing with real weather.
+Here in San Diego, white jeans are a year-round wardrobe staple.
+Even if you're in a harsher climate, there are ways to style your favorite white jeans for fall and winter.
+Remember to switch out the open toe heels and sandals for booties or sturdy flats, especially if you'll be dealing with real weather.

 White is one of those colors that plays well with others.
 Pair your white jeans with light grey cardigans, tan coats, and beige vests.
 Layering these pale, soft neutrals will give your outfit a luxurious feel.

 Pair a lighter tone chambray shirt or jean jacket with your white jeans for a casual, stylish vibe.
 Add tan, light brown, and gold accessories to create visual interest.
 This is very similar to the first white jeans look, but you're adding denim too.

 Tip #3: Go edgy with black, red, and white.

 Not for the faint of heart, black and white can be an overpowering combination for some.
 On the right person with the right attitude (think Gwen Stefani), black and white can sing.
 I like to add a pop of red in the form of a statement blazer or leather jacket.
 Adding red stops a pure black and white combo from overpowering your features.

 Tip #4: Embrace casual cuteness with a plaid shirt.